alelievr/Modern-Rendering-Introduction/Vectors.md

 ![](Media/Recordings/Vectors%2000.png)

-Another way of thinking about these coordinates is how they represent an arrow in space starting from the origin (0, 0, 0) and going to the point.
-I highly recommend watching this excellent series of video to build up your intuition about vectors and other mathematical tools related to linear algebra: [Essence of linear algebra](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).
+Another way of thinking about these coordinates is how they represent an arrow in space starting from the origin (0, 0, 0) and going towards the point, in this view the tip of the arrows ends exactly on the coordinate of the vector.
+This representation of vectors is useful to help visualize what happens when we transform a vector (for example adding two vectors).

 This arrow based representation of vectors especially make sense when we represent directions using vectors.
 A direction is a normalized vector which means that it's length is always 1, this property makes some calculation a lot easier as we'll see in the next chapiters.
 Another way of thinking about direction vectors is that the tip of the arrow is always on the surface of a sphere (or a circle in 2D).